agungsugiarto/laravel-route-discovery/docs/advanced-usage/using-route-transformers.md

 weight: 1
 ---

-Under the hood, the package will build up a collection of `Spatie\RouteDiscovery\PendingRoutes\PendingRoute` instances by looking at the controllers and views in your project.
+Under the hood, the package will build up a collection of `Fluent\RouteDiscovery\PendingRoutes\PendingRoute` instances by looking at the controllers and views in your project.
 This collection of `PendingRoutes` can be modified by a `PendingRouteTransformer`.
 After that, each `action` inside a `PendingRoute` will be registered as a regular Laravel route.

 In the `route-discovery` config file you'll see the registered route transformers.